 It is maintained by the team of the Maritime Computer Emergency Response Team (M-CERT) operated by France Cyber Maritime non-profit organization fostering over 90 public and private bodies in maritime cybersecurity in France.

 As of today, the ADMIRAL dataset contains 473 publicly disclosed maritime cybersecurity incidents, starting in 1980 and until 2024.
 It gathers 16 different incident types which occurred in 64 countries, impacting 22 maritime activities subsectors.
+It also contains 550 external references (such as press articles) for further thorough analysis by researchers.

 You can explore our dynamic map, our global statistics page, our statistics by (geographic) continent, by country, by year, by threat, and by activity.
 You can also explore our dataset by starting by a random incident.